shaohuahuang/hackthon/README.md

 - Inside a store procedure, if one insert statement fail, will it terminate immediately?
   Answer: If will terminate even though the error is very minor

+- How to migrate database?
+    - first insert the outstanding and related rental_month records
+    - import cash_balance data